 The Black House

-We didn’t love this one but most visitors do, so add to it your itinerary!
+We didn’t love this one, but most visitors do, so add to it your Chiang Mai and Chiang Rai itinerary!
 Baan Dam (known as the Black House) is a park with a weird and wonderful collection of buildings, displays, sculptures and installations.
 Baan Dam is a display of the life’s work of Thai artist Thawan Duchanee.
-There is an 80 THB entrance fee (about 2 GBP).
+There is an 80 THB entrance fee (2.50 USD/2.00 GBP).

 Location: 414 Moo 13, Ban Du, Chiang Rai